vlad-terebylo/electronic-shop/README.md

   3) Quantity Adjustment: Special endpoints to add or remove quantity of an existing item, with validation (throws exceptions if resulting quantity is negative).
   4) Database Migrations: Built-in Flyway migrations to set up database schema automatically.
   5) Testing: Includes unit tests and integration tests for service layers, ensuring business logic correctness.
+  6) Authorization: there are 3 roles - unauthorized user, authorized and admin

 Technology Stack:
   1) Java